Web experience re-design & re-platform.

 Pragmatic phasing

 I shaped the overall programme approach in collaboration with our head of product.
 After exploring the feasibility of various approaches, we decided to re-design and launch sections incrementally.
-We started with simple sections which didn’t require complex components and templates and built our way up to the large, data rich, high traffic areas like sport and news.
+We started with simple sections which didnβt require complex components and templates and built our way up to the large, data rich, high traffic areas like sport and news.

 This approach enabled us to demonstrate the value of the team through delivery and collaboration.
+We experimented with various operating models, including embedding designers in multidisciplinary teams and conducting UX & Design sprints over two weeks.

 The core phases and capabilities

-Continuous research and insights
+Continuous research & insights

-Various forms of research were carried out throughout every stage of the project.
-From competitor analysis, diary studies, 1:1 interviews to concept and usability testing.
-We had a rhythm of weekly research coined β€˜Testing Tuesday’.
+Various forms of research were conducted throughout the project, including competitor analysis, diary studies, 1:1 interviews, and concept and usability testing.
+We established a rhythm of weekly research sessions called 'Testing Tuesday'.

 Research activity examples